Durant moves into NBA's top 25, Nets beat Celtics 123-104

 OLD FRIENDS

-It was Brooklyn’s first visit to Boston since completing a Game 4 victory in the first round of last year’s playoffs and ex-Celtic Kyrie Irving was hit with a water bottle as the team left the court.
+The last time Brooklyn visited Boston, ex-Celtic Kyrie Irving was hit with a water bottle as the team left the court.
 Irving has not played this season due to his refusal to comply with COVID-19 vaccination mandates.

+New Celtics coach Ime Udoka was a Nets assistant last season.
+Harden stopped by the Boston bench before the game for a handshake, but Durant preferred to exchange trash talk with the coach who was also an assistant on the U.S. Olympic team.

+“Coming into Boston’s a tough place to play,” Durant said.
+“Now that Ime’s here makes it even sweeter.”

 MORE MILESTONES